gkursi/multirender/README.md

 # MultiRender
 Minecraft-focused rendering utilities

+> [!WARNING]
+> This project is still in early development.
+> Breaking changes may be introduced at any time without prior notice.

 ## Structure
 - `multirender-api` - the api
 - `multirender-<version>` - implementation of the api in the specified minecraft version